Raúl Ibañez: Second stint with the Royals (2014)

 On June 30, the Kansas City Royals signed Ibañez.

 On July 2, he hit his first home run of the season.

 With the team struggling with a 48–50 win–loss record on July 21, following comments by manager Ned Yost that the team needed to improve its play, Ibañez led a players-only meeting, which players including Eric Hosmer and Lorenzo Cain credited with turning around the attitudes of the players.
 The Royals then won 24 of their next 30, secured a wild card berth, swept the Oakland A's, Los Angeles Angels and Baltimore Orioles in the playoffs and reached the 2014 World Series, losing to the San Francisco Giants.
 Ibañez was not on the Royals' postseason roster, except for the Wild Card Game, in which he did not appear.

-Having interviewed for the Tampa Bay's managerial position vacated by Joe Maddon, the club named Ibañez as one of three finalists on November 21, 2014.
+Having interviewed for Tampa Bay's managerial position vacated by Joe Maddon, the club named Ibañez as one of three finalists on November 21, 2014.
 He had not yet officially retired as a player at the time.